chengjc2019/ToPro/README.md

 # ToPro
-Code for our paper titled "What to Keep and How to Drop: Informative Token Pruning for Efficient Vision Transformers"
+Code for our paper: "What to Keep and How to Drop: Informative Token Pruning for Efficient Vision Transformers."
+The full code will be released upon completion of the peer review process.